GLA:D Program

 Cost:

-Individual (one to one) Sessions: 120 dollars per session (discounts applpied for seniors at 100 dollars) (sessions are 1 hour long)
+Individual (one to one) Sessions: 85 dollars per session (discounts applied for seniors at 70 dollars) (sessions are 30 mins long)

-Group Sessions: 40 dollars per session ($40 x 16) plus cost of initial assessment (160 dollars).
+Group Virtual Sessions (minimum of 3 patients): 40 dollars per session ($40 x 16) plus cost of initial assessment (165 dollars).
 Sessions include 2 educational sessions (group) plus 14 rehab sessions (group).
-(Session are 1 hour) Total cost is $800.
+(Session is 1 hour) Total cost is $805.

 *Note that initial assessment costs will be waived for current/active private or OHIP patients who have recently received an assessment for their hip or knee pain/injury.